jaredwray/ecto/README.md

 As we have shown in [Getting Started -- It's that Easy!](#getting-started) You can render in only a couple of lines of code.

-render (`async`) - Render from a string.
+render and renderSync (`async`) - Render from a string.
 Here is the render function with all possible arguments shown:

 | Name             | Type   | Description                                                  |
 | ---------------- | ------ | ------------------------------------------------------------ |